0x3333/light_timeout/README.md

 - Cancels the timer if the light is manually turned off
 - Renews the timer if the light’s state is modified while on
 - Supports multiple lights simultaneously, each with its own timeout
-- Allow creating condition(s) to be evaluated before defining the timer allowing to create a conditional timeout

 ![Configuration](.github/screenshot-configuration.png)